Complete Guide to Vedic Astrology for Beginners

 - Modern Authors: Books by B.V.
 Raman, K.N.
 Rao, and Hart de Fouw

-- Online Tools: Jyotir AI for AI-powered insights with source citations, Jagannatha Hora for detailed calculations
+- Online Tools: Jyotir AI for AI-powered insights based on your computed chart data, Jagannatha Hora for detailed calculations

 - Study Groups: Join online forums or local Vedic astrology study groups to discuss charts and interpretations